 Step 4: Tap the “Phone” button at the top left of the screen to save the new messages.

-I like customizing my auto-reply to say funny things, like “Can’t talk right now… I’m pooping,” or “Can’t talk right now… I’m practicing fire-breathing.”
+I like customizing my auto-reply to say funny things, like “Can’t talk right now… I’m meditating,” or “Can’t talk right now… I’m practicing fire-breathing.”
 Of course, you should have at least one appropriate auto-reply message in case your mom or boss calls.
-Although, my boss would probably think it is funny.
-Right, Sebastien?